by Daigle & Travers, Darien, Connecticut (203) 655-6974

 Costs of Insuring your Tesla

 For drivers in a big city, you can expect to spend at least $2,000 each year to insure your Tesla.
-However, if you live in a smaller city or town, you are likely not going to have to pay as much.
+However, if you live in a smaller city or town, you may not have to pay quite as much.

 Also, you can expect to pay even more if you have a history of car accidents.